Superradiance-Mediated Photon Storage for Broadband Quantum Memory: Evolution of coherences in superradiance protocol

-The operation of superradiance protocol (Fig.~\ref{fig:protocol}a-d) is based on resonant interaction between an optically dense atomic ensemble and two electromagnetic fields, the ``probe'' and ``control''.
-In the main text, we discuss its implementation in a $\Lambda$-type atomic system (see for example, Fig.~\ref{fig:experimental results}a, inset) in terms of the exchange of coherences between the photonic ($|E(z,t)|^{2}$) and the atomic \big($|P(z,t)|^{2}$, $|S(z,t)|^{2}$\big) modes, using the Maxwell-Bloch equations~(\ref{eq:MB1}) - (\ref{eq:MB3}).
 Following the mathematical framework of~\cite{vivoli2013high,ho2018optimal}, we obtain analytic expressions for $P(z,t)$ and $S(z,t)$ during the absorption, writing, and retrieval stages of the protocol.
 Further, since Maxwell-Bloch equations are applicable to both weak classical fields (inducing macroscopic atomic polarization) and single-photon fields (inducing a single excitation in the ensemble), in the following analyses, we drop the operator notation from the corresponding variables, treating them as fields and macroscopic observables.